eltacodeldiablo/RiskofCatan/README.md

 - **Troops**:
     - Any eliminated player's troops are removed.
     - However, if the player leaves:
-        - The player leaves all of their troops on the board, acting as defenders of the territories until they are defeated.
+        - The player leaves all of their troops on the board, acting as defenders of the hexes until they are defeated.
-        - They do not get any bonuses for controlling territories and cannot be moved.
+        - They do not get any bonuses for controlling hexes and cannot be moved.
         - Any player may roll defense dice for the removed player.

 ## Endgame ##